-Solaray Cal-Mag Citrate is the most often recommended cal-mag supplement by eRegimens and is a 1:1 ratio of calcium to magnesium.
-It contains calcium mostly in citrate form, plus magnesium citrate and oxide, in a base of parsley, alfalfa, watercress, and dandelion root which provide some trace minerals.
+Solaray Cal-Mag Citrate and Now Full Spectrum Mineral Caps are often recommended by Electroherbalism.
+They both have a 1:1 ratio of calcium to magnesium.
+The Solaray product contains calcium mostly in citrate form, plus magnesium citrate and oxide, in a base of parsley, alfalfa, watercress, and dandelion root which provide some trace minerals.
 It can be taken at half recommended full serving size in most cases (3 capsules instead of 6).
 Calcium citrate is much more absorbable by the body than calcium carbonate, so taking at half recommended provides a good amount of calcium (50% RDA or 500mg).
 It has a sufficient amount of magnesium even at half serving (125%).
 The citrate form of calcium helps prevent stones and deposits, and the magnesium citrate and oxide, plus the herbs in the base, help dissolve them.
 Using this is highly recommended for the source of calcium and magnesium

 when cleansing the kidneys and liver.
 Stimulates elimination a good deal due to the large amount of magnesium it contains.
 Solaray makes another cal-mag citrate